MarcusHoltz/marcusholtz.github.io/_posts/2025-04-11-tor-network-hidden-service-vanity-website-setup-with-docker.md

 #### A file: torrc

-The [torrc file](https://support.torproject.org/glossary/torrc/) contains all the settings Tor uses.
+A [torrc file](https://support.torproject.org/glossary/torrc/) contains all the settings Tor uses.

 You need sudo privs for: